7 Common and Serious Side Effects of Ventolin

 Anyone who suspects an allergic reaction should stop using Ventolin and seek urgent medical help.

-It’s important to seek medical advice if you experience any of the following:
+It's important to seek medical advice if you notice any of these Ventolin inhaler side effects:

 Rapid or irregular heartbeat